chevere/docs/packages/VarDump.md

 # VarDump

-The **VarDump** component provides an alternative to [var_dump](https://www.php.net/var-dump) with a richer feature set, including formatting for the generation of a myriad of dump documents.
+The `Chevere\VarDump` package provides an alternative to [var_dump](https://www.php.net/var-dump) with a richer feature set, including formatting for the generation of a myriad of dump documents.

 ## Installing

+VarDump is available through [Packagist](https://packagist.org/packages/chevere/var-dump) and the repository source is at [GitHub](https://github.com/chevere/var-dump).

 ```sh
 composer require chevere/var-dump